Law - Political Science - Administration

 • Initial training: Professionalization of a university course

-- To enable professionals from different backgrounds (public sector, private sector, humanitarian, military, etc...) to evolve in their career and/or to change the context of their professional practice
+• Enabling professionals from different backgrounds (public sector, private sector, humanitarian, military, etc.) to advance their careers and/or change their professional context

-The training has a concrete objective: to train operators in international cooperation and development, i.e., people capable of quickly inserting themselves into institutions, companies and organizations working in these fields.
-The aim is to respond to the needs increasingly expressed by these entities, which are looking for individuals who are aware of the concrete challenges of cooperation and capable of adapting to diversified demands and environments.
+The training program focuses on a specific objective: to train international cooperation and development operators, i.e., individuals capable of quickly integrating into institutions, companies, and organizations working in these fields.
+The aim is to meet the increasingly frequent needs of these entities, which are looking for individuals who are aware of the concrete challenges of cooperation and able to adapt to diverse demands and environments.

-Emphasis is placed on mastering the intellectual and institutional frameworks of cooperation, the diversity of contexts of international action and the main tools necessary to carry out cooperation and development programs.
+The emphasis is on mastering the intellectual and institutional frameworks of cooperation, the diversity of international action contexts, and the main tools needed to implement cooperation and development programs.
 This objective is pursued through:

-- the involvement of recognized professionals in the field of cooperation and development aid
+• the involvement of recognized professionals in cooperation and development aid

-- a professional placement during an internship of at least 4 months
+• professional experience during an internship lasting at least four months

 Read more